-New Domain Addresses: Movement Towards a .COM & Not-.COM World
+New Domain Addresses: Implications of Extensions and Movement Towards a .COM & Not-.COM World

 Simplified IP Addressing System

-Let’s begin with a bit of background.
+In the first place, to understand this complicated subject, let’s begin with a bit of background.
 A domain name is just a convenient addressing system for the numerical IP internet address for a website.
-Instead of typing in a numerical IP address, ICANN has created a protocol consisting of a series of letters, numbers or hyphens followed by a dot.
-To the right of the dot are ICANN established top level domain extensions (TLD).
-ICANN has established TLD extensions for countries and for specific applications.
+Instead of typing in a numerical IP address, ICANN has created a protocol consisting of a series of letters, numbers or hyphens followed by a “dot.”

 Country Code TLDs

-ICANN also establish TLDs composed of three or more characters.
+Expanding further, ICANN also establish TLDs composed of three or more characters.
 These are referred to as “generic” TLDs, or gTLDs.
-The .com domain extension was intended for commercial use and through widespread adoption has become the global standard for business.
+The dot-com domain extension was initially intended simply for commercial use.
+However, through widespread adoption they’ve become the global standard for business.
 Over the years ICANN has approved additional gTLDs.
-Examples include:

 .aero – For use primarily in the air-transport industry.